ethanwharris/STAWM/README.md

+# Note

+Following the unfortunate rejection from ICLR2019, this work is currently undergoing revisions.

 # STAWM

-Code for the ICLR2019 submission 'A Biologically Inspired Visual Working Memory for Deep Networks'.
+Code for the (rejected) ICLR2019 submission ['A Biologically Inspired Visual Working Memory for Deep Networks'](https://openreview.net/forum?id=B1fbosCcYm).
 The memory module can be found in memory.py and each experiment has its own file.

 ## Examples